About Ekurhuleni Artisans & Skills Training Centre

 The subjects that can be trained are also restricted and is mainly welding and civil works that include Bricklaying, Painting, Carpentry, Tiling, Glazing, Roof Fixing and Plumbing.
 Electrical and Air-conditioning & Refrigeration courses are restricted.
 This type of training must be arranged well in advance of training dates with Admin Staff / Management.

 EASTC has a mobile unit that we use to do training in rural and remote areas that will be accessible for a small truck and trailer.
-It is also sometime used to train groups of youth in Townships through Skill for Life NPO Sponsorships.

 The number of students that can be trained at a time are limited to a maximum of 10.
 The subjects that can be trained are also restricted and is mainly welding and civil works that include Bricklaying, Painting, Carpentry, Tiling, Glazing, Roof Fixing, Plumbing and Electrical.
 To arrange training with the Mobile Unit, please contact our office well in advance of training dates.